-

 That means one year is 10%, two years is 20%, three years is 30%, and so on.

 For each month you delay enrollment in Medicare Part D, you will have to pay a 1% Part D late enrollment penalty (LEP).
-The penalty is calculated based on 1% of that year’s national average Part D premium.
+The penalty is calculated based on 1% of that year’s national average Part D monthly cost.
+For example, the national average for 2026 is $38.99, so if you went 12 months without credible prescription coverage, your penalty would be as follows:

-Annual Enrollment Period: Anyone can use the AEP to make changes to their Medicare coverage – from October 15 to December 7
+Medicare Annual Enrollment Period (AEP): Anyone can use the AEP to make changes to their Medicare coverage – from October 15 to December 7

 Medicare published some of the new Medicare costs for 2023.
 This includes the new part B premium and the Part B deductible.
 There is some good news; the new premium for part B will drop to $164.90 in 2023 ($170.10 in 2022), and the deductible for Part B will also decrease.